List of Inuyasha characters: Osamu Kirin

 Osamu Kirin (希林 理) serves as an English teacher at Saint Gabriel Academy and Towa's homeroom instructor.
 Created from Kirinmaru's discarded right arm and deposited in the Bone-Eater's Well, he exists to monitor the Grim Comet's approach for transport to the past.
 After adapting to the modern era's demon-less society, he tracks the comet's impending collision during the Reiwa period.
-Upon discovering Rion's fate, Kirin redirects the comet to the feudal era with plans to exterminate all demons except himself and Rion, intending to govern humanity.
+Upon discovering Rion's fate, Kirin redirects the comet to the feudal era to exterminate all demons except himself and Rion, intending to govern humanity.
 The Half-Demon Princesses ultimately defeat him, with Rion delivering the final strike.

 Grim Comet

 Grim Comet (妖霊星) is a cosmic cocoon housing the primordial Grim Butterfly (妖霊蝶), returning to Earth every 500 years.
-Tōga and Kirinmaru first destroyed one of its demon-infested fragments during the Heian period, with Inuyasha and Sesshōmaru repeating this feat centuries later.
+Tōga and Kirinmaru first destroyed one of its demon-infested fragments during the Heian period.
+Inuyasha and Sesshomaru repeated this feat centuries later.
 Kirinmaru dispatches Osamu Kirin to intercept its return, but Osamu instead awakens the Grim Butterfly to exterminate all demons except himself and Rion, intending to rule humanity.

 The Four Perils

-The Four Perils (四凶, Shikyō) are a quartet of demons that serve under Kirinmaru, each entrusted with a Rainbow Pearl with Riku orchestrating their deaths.
+The Four Perils (四凶, Shikyō) are a quartet of demons that serve under Kirinmaru, each entrusted with a Rainbow Pearl, with Riku orchestrating their deaths.